Crawlspace (1986 film): Production

+Development

-In a 2011 interview, director David Schmoeller claims he wrote the first draft of Crawlspace as an anti-Viet Nam war tale revolving around a returning vet who decides to recreate a prisoner-of-war camp in his attic.
+In a 2011 interview, director David Schmoeller claims he wrote the first draft of Crawlspace as an anti-Vietnam War tale revolving around a returning vet who decides to recreate a prisoner-of-war camp in his attic.
 He recounts:

+Casting

-Schmoeller also says that the second draft was written specifically for Kinski, and no other actors were even considered for the part.
+Schmoeller says that the second draft of the screenplay was written specifically for Kinski, and no other actors were even considered for the part.

 Schmoeller says that he was unaware of Kinski's reputation as eccentric and difficult to work with.
 Prior to filming, the actor allegedly threw a fit over the wardrobe that had been picked out for him, and subsequently went out and bought his own clothes (charging them to the film and keeping them himself afterwards).
 On set, Kinski clashed severely with other actors and crew members.
 In his short film about the experience, Schmoeller claims that by the third day of filming, Kinski had started six fistfights and caused the film to fall significantly behind schedule.
 Schmoeller and the producers attempted to fire him, but Empire Pictures demanded that the bankable star remain.
 Aside from his combative behavior and bizarre demands (including an order that Schmoeller refrain from saying either "action" or "cut", essentially forcing him to film Kinski continually so he could start and end his scenes whenever he wished) he also refused to say any lines which he didn't like, to the point where, "Scenes were starting not to make sense because he would NOT say this or that line."
 Co-star Tane McClure later recalled that Schmoeller begged her to stay on set because Kinski (who she claims was "unfortunately, very interested in me") behaved better when she was around.
 Tensions reached the point of several crew members asking the director to, "Please kill Mr. Kinski"—a request that became the title of Schmoeller's later film about the experience.

+Filming

+The film was prepped in Hollywood at the offices of Empire Pictures.
+Ron Underwood served as associate producer in Los Angeles, and the production was filmed in Rome at Cinecittà Studios.
+Principal photography began on November 11, 1985, and was completed by March 1986.

 Despite the troubled production, Schmoeller has praised Kinski as a performer.

 Release

-Critical reception
+Crawlspace was released theatrically in the United States on September 26, 1986.

+Home media

+MGM Home Entertainment released the film on DVD in a double feature with The Attic (1980) as part of their Midnite Movies line on August 27, 2002.
+Scream Factory released Crawlspace on Blu-ray on December 17, 2013.
+On February 25, 2025, Kino Lorber reissued the film on Blu-ray as part of their Kino Cult line.